Enhanced Auslander-Reiten duality and Morita theorem for singularity categories: Introduction

 \subsection{Our general results}

-In this subsection, we explain our results in full generality.
+In this subsection, we explain our results in more detail.
 In fact, we will prove Theorems \ref{intro tilt} and \ref{intro iso} for (not necessarily commutative) module-finite $R$-algebras over commutative Gorenstein rings $R$.
 Moreover, we consider $R$-algebras which are graded by an arbitrary abelian group $G$, possibly with torsion.
 For this we first need to prepare some basics on commutative algebra, module-finite algebras, and dg singularity categories in the $G$-graded setting.